clcoffey/innershift.github.io/content/english/coaching.md

   name : "Cristina Coffey"

 how_it_works:
-  title : "🌿 How It Works"
+  title_how_it_works : "🌿 How It Works"
   subtitle : "Each session is a 50-minute, deeply guided space designed to help you slow down, breathe again, and reconnect with what's really going on beneath the surface." steps :
-    title : "We'll work together to:"
+    title1 : "We'll work together to:"
     content : |
       - Identify the triggers and patterns behind your stress
       - Create a safe space where your system can finally exhale